LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Techniques:
-- Predictive models:  Decision Tree, Random Forest, K-Nearest Neighbors, Naive Bayes and Support Vector Machines.
+- Machine Learning Algorithms that will be used are:  Decision Tree, Random Forest, K-Nearest Neighbors, Naive Bayes and Support Vector Machines.

 ### Relevant tools: